 They also want to make the right choice.
 They don’t want to be made to look like a fool and regret the decision.
 They’re looking for the assurance that they’re going to get the right product from the right company.

 That’s your challenge.
-This means your lower funnel marketing tactics should address their common fears and solidify their belief in your brand.
+This means your marketing funnel tactics should address their common fears and solidify their belief in your brand.

-Your marketing goal at the bottom of the funnel is to convince BoFu leads of the credibility of your business and the quality of your products or services.
+Your goal for the bottom of funnel marketing is to convince BoFu leads of the credibility of your business and the quality of your products or services.